open-telemetry/community/.github/ISSUE_TEMPLATE/gc_member_onboarding.md

 ### Google Calendar
 All OpenTelemetry public meetings are handled via Google Calendars (see [How to handle public calendar](https://github.com/open-telemetry/community/blob/main/docs/how-to-handle-public-calendar.md) for more details).
+People in the  `opentelemetry-calendar-contributors` Google Group have write access to the OpenTelemetry public calendar.
+To view and manage members of this group one must use the `opentelemetry.calendar.owner@gmail.com` account.

 The existing member must:

-- [ ] Add user as `Owner` of https://groups.google.com/g/opentelemetry-calendar-contributors
+- [ ] Add user as `Owner` of https://groups.google.com/g/opentelemetry-calendar-contributors.

 The new member must: